iobroker-community-adapters/ioBroker.telegram/README.md

 Ask [@BotFather](https://telegram.me/botfather) to create new bot ```/newbot```.

 You will be asked to enter name of the bot and then the username.
-After that you will get the Token.
+After that, you will get the Token.

 ![Screenshot](img/chat.png)